Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 - [x] Items display in a row, lined up at the start, and do not stretch to fill the container
 - [ ] Items display in a column, lined up at the start, and do not stretch to fill the container
 - [ ] Items stay in a column until you add some flex properties.
-- [ ] Items display in a row, lined up at the start, and stretched to fill the container
+- [ ] Items displayed in a row, lined up at the start and stretched to fill the container

 #### Q28.
 Which line of code, if applied to all flex items in a flex container, would cause each flex item to take up an equal share of the total width of the container?
 For example, if there are four items, they would get 25% of each.